microsoft/reverse-proxy/docs/docfx/articles/queryparameter-routing.md

 - Prefix - The query parameter must match by prefix, subject to the value of `IsCaseSensitive`.
 Only single query parameters are supported.
 If there are multiple query parameters with the same name then the match fails.
 - Exists - The query parameter must exist and contain any non-empty value.
 - Contains - The query parameter must contain the value for a match, subject to the value of `IsCaseSensitive`.
 Only single query parameters are supported.
 If there are multiple query parameters with the same name then the match fails.
-- NotContains - The query parameter must not contain the value for a match, subject to the value of `IsCaseSensitive`.
-If there are multiple values, all must not contain for a match.
+- NotContains - The query parameter must not contain any of the match values, subject to the value of `IsCaseSensitive`.
 Only single query parameters are supported.
 If there are multiple query parameters with the same name then the match fails.

 ### IsCaseSensitive